Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Results

-, where $\sigma_{p11}$ means distance coefficient of CL1-CL1 nonbonded interactions.
-The degree of freedom of CG model is obviously less than its original AA model.
-In this case, an important impact of more orderly structure is noticed: the equilibrium distance of same beads should be quite close.
-In other words, equilibrium distance of CL1-CL1, CL2-CL2 and CL3-CL3 are quite close while in the mapped AA simulations does not present.
-Thus we choose the $equilibrium$ $distance$ of ideal crystal structure as $\sigma$ estimations instead of well relaxed structures or characteristic distances of radial distribution functions.
-The first physics-informed restraint is also beneficial to reproduce fragile fracture in vertical and horizontal models.
+, where $pmn$ denotes the bead pair between the CLm and CLn.
+The structures of the CG models with lower degrees of freedom were more orderly.
+Thus, the equilibrium distances of the same types should be nearly identical to represent the laminar structure.
+In other words, the equilibrium distance of CL1:CL1, CL2:CL2 and CL3:CL3 should be nearly the same, whereas in the mapped AA trajectories, they are not (Figure~\ref{fig:nonbonded_equilibrium_distance_distributions_equilibrium}, and Figure~\ref{fig:nonbonded_equilibrium_distance_distributions_stretch}).
+The \textit{equilibrium distances} of the ideal crystal structure were selected as the estimated value of the distance coefficient ($\sigma$) for each pair.
+These \textit{equilibrium distances} do not correspond to the well-relaxed structures or characteristic distances of the radial distribution function.
+The first physics-informed restraint was also beneficial for reproducing fragile fractures in vertical and horizontal models.